MOSES * EGYPT * SPAETH

 With a firm base in existing facts "he writes the history" and extends conspicuously the perspective on the introduction to the religion and the cultural impulse which so thoroughly has formed us in these latitudes.
 This is a welcome and needed renewal of our ideas about central impulses as to our European cultural cradle.

 It is amazing that a number of critics have reacted quite violently without being able to produce a serious argumentation.
 It may be that this is a question about "sacred cows" simply required to be untouched and unspoken about.
-Perhaps even emphasised by the fact that Ove von Spaeth is an autodidact researcher, and thus not fitting into the row of recognised learned researchers.
+Perhaps even emphasized by the fact that Ove von Spaeth is an autodidact researcher, and thus not fitting into the row of recognized learned researchers.

 Irrespective of reactions from certain representatives of the research élite, which for some time may try to block for testing of the discoveries and for factual challenges to take new roads, Ove von Spaeth's works about Moses will no doubt be favoured by time.
 What a single example sets today will later encourage many - as is well known.